 Previous security policy could be expressed as a set of filtering rules for the screening router as it is given in the following script file:

 '''

 ; Script 2

 ;

 ; Example script to set up packet filtering rules.

 ; This example expects all necessary routing information

 ; to be learned via RIP.

+; Start a command interpreter the console command

+; Set up first network interface.
+Note that /24 specifies the

 '''